spotify/heroic/idea/README.md

 ## Running HeroicShell in IDEA

-Create a new run configuration where you run the `com.spotify.heroic.HeroicShell` class from the `heroic-dist` project.
+Create a new run configuration where you run the `com.spotify.heroic.HeroicShell` class from the `heroic-dist` module.

 You can see the list of options available by running `tools/heroic-shell --help`.